Updated: Sep 19

 Rather than paying me a higher commission, most buyers and sellers would prefer to use another agent.
 In those cases, I am typically happy to refer them to an agent who could help to suit their needs for properties $50k and greater.
 Here is a form for that if you'd like a referral.

-Disclosure: I have a high opinion of my own service when compared to other agents, & while I can typically find a "good" agent, typically won't be able to refer you to someone that I believe can serve your needs as good or better than I could as long as I have good MLS coverage for your area, particularly when it comes to the following areas even if I am referring you to an agent who has more experience than I do:
+Disclosure: I have a high opinion of my own service (details for buyers; details for sellers) when compared to other agents, & while I can typically find a "good" agent, typically won't be able to refer you to someone that I believe can serve your needs as good or better than I could as long as I have good MLS coverage for your area, particularly when it comes to the following areas even if I am referring you to an agent who has more experience than I do:

 Detail-oriented: For instance, I'm not aware of anyone in the nation with a more thorough/comprehensive buyer property notes spreadsheet than me, & I would be very surprised if someone in SE VA had a more thorough offer spreadsheet than me.
 One thing I'll also sometimes go through with sellers is a detail comparison between me and other agents on identical properties listed at different times, with heightened details in many cases having very positive results on net price.